secoats/oats_notes/network_recon/http.md

 wfuzz -c -Z -w /usr/share/wordlists/dirbuster/directory-list-lowercase-2.3-medium.txt -H "Host: FUZZ.host.com" --hc 200 --hw 356 -t 100 10.10.10.101
 ```

+If it always returns a 200 status code, then filter for the number of characters (`--hh <int>`) or the number of words (`--hw <int>`) of the default 200 OK response.

+Otherwise just filter for whatever error status code gets returned for a non-existing subdomain (`--hc 404`).

 ## Login Forms

 Like always google for exploits if you know the name of the webapp.
 Knowing the exact version helps as well, check sourcecode and HTTP response.